rust-lang/book/src/ch04-03-slices.md

 rather than the whole collection.
 A slice is a kind of reference, so it does not have ownership.

-Here’s a small programming problem: write a function that takes a string and returns the first word it finds in that string.
+Here’s a small programming problem: write a function that takes a string of words separated by spaces and returns the first word it finds in that string.
 If the function doesn’t find a space in the string, the whole string must be one word, so the entire string should be returned.

 Let’s work through how we’d write the signature of this function without using slices, to understand the problem that slices will solve: